Collington Square Elementary School

 - The nearest high school to Collington Square Elementary School is Bard High School Early College (0.3 miles away)

-- The nearest middle school is Elmer A. Henderson: A Johns Hopkins Partnership School (0.3 miles away)
+- The nearest middle school and elementary school is Elmer A. Henderson: A Johns Hopkins Partnership School (0.3 miles away)

 - School Location Miles Grades Students

 - Baltimore Bard High School Early College Grades: 9-12 | 394 students

 2801 N Dukeland Street

 Baltimore, MD 21216

 (443) 642-2062 0.3 9-12 394

 - Baltimore Elmer A. Henderson: A Johns Hopkins Partnership School Grades: K-8 | 517 students

 - Baltimore Fort Worthington Elementary School Grades: K-8 | 684 students